philmikejones/beginning-mapping/handout.md

 Drag this to the top in the Layers panel, or right--click it and press `Move to Top`.
 To make it transparent right--click it in the Layers panel and press `Properties` > `Transparency`.
 Values around 30--40% work well, so experiment until you are happy with the result and press `Apply`.
-We are not going to trim the basemap to the London administrative boundary layer, so select the `Symbology` tab and under `Blending Mode` choose `Overlay`.
+We are now going to trim the basemap to the London administrative boundary layer, so select the `Symbology` tab and under `Blending Mode` choose `Overlay`.
 Press `OK`.

 ![Map with basemap](images/map-complete-basemap.png)

 **Note:** Once you have added a basemap the 'Zoom Full' (`CTRL`/`CMD` + `Shift` + `F`) will now zoom to show the whole globe, regardless of whether you have any other area tiles loaded.
-To zoom to just London (or whatever boundaries you are working with) you must now right--click the layer in the Layers panel and choose `Zoom to Layer` (at the top).
+To zoom to just London (or whatever boundaries you are working with) you must instead right--click the layer in the Layers panel and choose `Zoom to Layer` (at the top).

 # Export the map